yumy-yumy/topic-model/src/ReadMe.md

 Run

-``

-Read results from `final.beta` and `final.gamma` to .pkl files and convert the shape of the matrix (so that in the future we do not have to read these large files again and again).

-2. `graph/top_term.py` obtain top terms of topics
+`python ldaPy/convert_prob.py -f /home/lda_model/1998/prob/prob_0.pkl -n 15591 -o /home/lda_model/1998/prob/convert_prob_0.pkl`,

+which adjuts the shape of the matrix.
+The second parameter is the size of the vocabulary, probably you need change it.

+In the batch mode which also combines these two steps together, use

+`shell/prob.sh /home/lda_model /home/topic_num`,

+where the first parameter is the result of the step 2.5 and the second one is the folder from the step 2.4.
+The script creates a folder named `prob` under each model directory and put results there.

+3.2.
+Obtain topics.

+Run

+`python graph/topic_term.py -f /home/lda_model/1998/prob/prob_0.pkl -t /home/all_term.dat -o /home/lda_model/1998/topic_0.pkl`.

-3. `graph/compute_distance.py` compute distances between topics
+3.3.
+Compute distances between topics.
-4. `backend/graph.py` draw graph
+Run

+`python graph/compute_distance.py -f /home/lda_model/1998/prob/convert_prob_0.pkl -g /home/lda_model/1998/prob/convert_prob_1.pkl`.

-5.  `graph/topic_of_class.py` count topics of each category for all years
+3.4.  `graph/topic_of_class.py` count topics of each category for all years

+BTW, the autohr strongly recommends using shell scripts as they make life easier.